This is the multi-page printable view of this section. Click here to print.

 PR Comes Back from Ignored PRs

-If you have previously ignored a PR, but you later become an assignee or reviewer, the PR moves out of the Ignored PRs Dashboard and into the relevant column in the Repository Dashboard and All Repositories Dashboard.
+If you have previously ignored a PR, but you later become an assignee or reviewer, the PR moves out of the Ignored PRs Dashboard and into the relevant column in the Repository Dashboard and All Pull Requests Dashboard.

 This is an intentional design decision to prevent you from missing important work that requires your attention.